What Is Academic Misconduct?

 Cheating

-- Asking or allowing a student to take an examination for oneself or another student.
+• Asking or allowing another person to take an examination for oneself.

 Dishonest Conduct